Jonathan-Rop/RTV-ETL-Revamp/README.md

 # 📖 Raising the Village Data Pipeline to ingest data to a data warehouse Hub <a name="about-project"></a>

-In this Project, I have sourced files from MiniIO as a data source, perfomed ETL processes using pandas and visualization using PowerBI:
+In this Project, I have sourced files from The organization Raising the Village perfomed transformations and stored data to MiniIO as a data warehousr, perfomed SQL transformations the visualized the KPI metrics via grafana:

-- Python

 ## 🛠 Built With <a name="built-with"></a>